 The above method is a great exercise for folks who are more “hands on.”
 But a lot of people prefer automation and using the wonderful world of technology to track their spending.
 Personal finance apps are very popular, so we took a look at some of the features in a couple you’ve probably heard of.

 Some apps will only let you track so many accounts before they start charging you.
-If you keep all of your accounts under one umbrella, that is the same financial institution, then you should just use your online banking.
+If you keep all of your accounts under one umbrella -- that is, the same financial institution -- then you should just use your online banking.
 Many online banking spending tracking functions have just as good of a User Interface as any mobile app.
-They include colorful charts, a vast number of spending categories and give you the ability to set financial goals.
+They include colorful charts, a vast number of spending categories, and they give you the ability to set financial goals.

 *Disclaimer: Creditcards.org strives to keep its information up to date and accurate.
 This information might deviate from what you see when you visit a financial institution, service provider or specific product’s site.
 All products and services are presented without warranty, and we encourage you to view the online services for further details about terms and conditions.
 When you click on the "Apply Now" button, you can review the terms and conditions on the issuer's official website.

 Advertiser Disclosure: Creditcards.org is an independent, advertising-supported comparison service.
 The owner of this website is compensated in exchange for featured placement of certain sponsored products and services, or clicks on links posted on this website.
 This compensation may impact how and where products appear on this site including, for example, the order in which they appear.
 Creditcards.org does not review or include all credit card companies or all available credit card offers.

 Editorial Disclosure: Editorial content, including card comparisons and card reviews are not provided or commissioned by the credit card issuer.
 Opinions expressed here are the author’s alone, not those of the credit card issuer, and have not been reviewed, approved or otherwise endorsed by the credit card issuer.
 Creditcards.org may be compensated through partnerships for referrals.